EFFECTIVE the 20th day of October, 2017

 The Treasurer shall have responsibility for all funds and securities of the Corporation.
 The Treasurer shall deposit all funds in the name of the Corporation and carry out the financial transactions of the Corporation upon approval of the President and Board as may be appropriate.
 The Board may designate those persons upon whose signature or authority such funds may be disbursed or transferred.
 The Treasurer shall prepare and present a report of all receipts and disbursements for Board meetings and meetings for the members of the Corporation.

-The Board of Directors (the “Board”) shall consist of Hud Karshmer, Martin Dimas, and Neal Bhamre.
+6.1 Election of Directors: The Board of Directors (the “Board”) shall be composed of not less than three (3) members.
 The Board shall annually hold a meeting at which it may elect additional persons to serve as directors of the Corporation.
-In the event the number of directors shall be reduced below the minimum number required by these Amended and Restated Bylaws, a special meeting of the Board shall be held to elect a new director/s.
+In the event the number of directors shall be reduced below the minimum number required by these Second Amended and Restated Bylaws, a special meeting of the Board shall be held to elect a new director/s.
 Each election shall be by secret ballot and majority vote shall control.

-The purpose of the Board shall be to serve as the planning and managing body for the Corporation.
-The Board will approve or establish major administrative policies, including the budget, and perform duties that are specified in these Amended and Restated Bylaws.
+6.3 Purpose: The purpose of the Board shall be to serve as the planning and managing body for the Corporation.
+The Board will approve or establish major administrative policies, including the budget, and perform duties that are specified in these Second Amended and Restated Bylaws.